matplotlib/data-prototype/docs/source/design/index.rst

 It will return:

-- A mapping of strings to things that are coercible (with the help of the functions is steps 2 and 3) to a numpy array or types understandable by the backends.
+- A mapping of strings to things that are coercible (with the help of the functions in Steps 2 and 3) to a numpy array or types understandable by the backends.
-- A key that can be used for caching
+- A key that can be used for caching by the caller

 This function will be called at draw time by the ``Artist`` to get the data to be drawn.
 In the simplest cases